St. Charles Knights of Columbus to host run and walk event

 The Niles Friendly Squares, a local square dance group dedicated to keeping alive the uniquely American art form of square dancing, will begin a new year of weekly square dance lessons.
-The introductory session will be Sept.
-10 from 7-9 p.m.
-Each session builds upon the previous session and will include learning steps along with plenty of review and practice each week to help attendees master the moves.
+The introductory session will be on Sept.
+12 from 7-9 p.m.
+Each session builds upon the previous session and will include learning new steps along with plenty of review and practice each week to help attendees master the moves.
 The sessions are designed to cover all the steps in the Basic Square Dance Program.
 Gene Hammond will be the instructor.
-The Tuesday evening sessions will run through April 14, 2020.
-There is a fee of $6 per lesson.
+The Tuesday evening sessions will run through December with a second session beginning Jan.
+9. There is a fee of $6 per person per lesson.
+The Friendly Squares also sponsors monthly dances with alternating dances, or tips, for new dancers to practice their skills, as well as tips for more experienced dancers.
+All the lessons and monthly dances take place at the Niles SCOPE Center, located at 14 E. State St. in Niles.
+To sign up for lessons or for additional information, contact Gene or Frankie Hammond at 330-534-4426 or 330-506-3370.
 The Friendly Squares will also be performing square dance demonstrations at the Canfield Fair on Aug.
-29 from 7-8 p.m. on the stage located in front of the International Building.
+31 from 7-8 p.m. and on Sept.
+3 from 2-3 p.m. on the stage located in front of the International Building.

 Overeaters Anonymous to have local meetings

 Overeaters Anonymous is offering meetings at several local locations and on a variety of days.
 On Saturdays at 10 a.m., there will be a meeting at St. Thomas the Apostle Catholic Church in the Church Hall, Room 2, located at 4453 Warren-Sharon Road in Vienna, Ohio.
 This location is handicapped accessible.
-On Sundays at 4:30 p.m., there will be a meeting at Shenango Presbyterian Church, located at 3144 Wilmington Road (Route 18) in New Castle, Pa.
+On Sundays at 7 p.m., there will be a meeting at Shenango Presbyterian Church, located at 3144 Wilmington Road (Route 18) in New Castle, Pa.
 This location is handicapped accessible.
 On Mondays, a meeting will take place at 1 p.m. at the Girard Multigenerational Center, located at 443 Trumbull Avenue in Girard.
 This location is handicapped accessible.
-On Wednesdays, a meeting will take place at 7:30 p.m. at 1451 Churchill Hubbard Road in Youngstown.
+On Wednesdays, a meeting will take place at 7:30 p.m. at Valley Care - Northside Medical Center in the Medical Education Building, auditorium A, located at 500 Gypsy Lane in Youngstown.
+This location is handicapped accessible.
+On Thursdays at 6 p.m., a meeting will take place at the Oxford House, located at 30 Benton Road in Salem.
 This location is handicapped accessible.
 On Thursdays, a meeting will take place at Valley Care - Northside Medical Center in the Medical Education Building, Auditorium A, located at 500 Gypsy Lane in Youngstown.
 This location is handicapped accessible.
 At 7:30 p.m. on Thursdays, a meeting will take place at New Life Lutheran Church, located at 1181 Churchill-Hubbard Road in Youngstown.
 This location is also handicapped accessible.
 For more information on OA or meetings, go to www.oa.org or call one of the following Help Hotlines: Mahoning or Trumbull Counties - 330-747-2696; Columbiana County - 330-424-7767; Lawrence County - 724-674-3697.